Chester A. Arthur

 Chester Alan Arthur (October 5, 1829 (Note: Some older sources list the date as October 5, 1830, but biographer Thomas C. Reeves confirms that this is incorrect: Arthur claimed to be a year younger "out of simple vanity".) – November 18, 1886) was the 21st president of the United States, serving from 1881 to 1885.
-He was a Republican from New York who previously served as the 20th vice president under President James A. Garfield.
-Assuming the presidency after Garfield's assassination, Arthur's administration saw the largest expansion of the U.S. Navy, the end of the so-called "spoils system", and the implementation of harsher restrictions for migrants entering from abroad.
+A Republican from New York, he served as the 20th vice president under President James A. Garfield in 1881, assuming the presidency after Garfield's assassination.
+Arthur's administration saw the largest expansion of the U.S. Navy, the end of the so-called "spoils system", and the implementation of harsher restrictions for migrants entering from abroad.

 Arthur was born in Fairfield, Vermont, and practiced law in New York City.
 He served as quartermaster general of the New York Militia during the American Civil War.
 Following the war, he devoted more time to New York Republican politics and quickly rose in Senator Roscoe Conkling's political organization.
 President Ulysses S. Grant appointed him as Collector of the Port of New York in 1871, and he was an important supporter of Conkling and the Stalwart faction of the Republican Party.
 In 1878, following bitter disputes between Conkling and President Rutherford B. Hayes over control of patronage in New York, Hayes fired Arthur as part of a plan to reform the federal patronage system.